 Even though ordering 60 capsules is more appealing because it’s cheaper, ordering 180 capsules will allow you to drive down the cost per serving, which means you would save more money in the medium & long term.

-The supplement itself is certified by the Vegetarian Society (yes, it’s vegan), and although it doesn’t contain organic ingredients, the formula is very clean and doesn’t have any ingredients that would raise a red flag from a cruelty or environmental point of view.
+The supplement itself is certified by the Vegetarian Society (yes, it’s vegan), and although it doesn’t contain organic ingredients, the formula is spotless.
+It doesn’t have any ingredients that would raise a red flag from a cruelty or environmental point of view.

 Naturelo Vegan Vitamin D